About Local 710

 In the years that followed, Local 710 worked to become a more diversified union, expanding its membership beyond meatpacking and trucking to beverage and spirits, dock workers, car haul and automotive, manufacturing, cartage, magazine distribution and office workers.

 During the 1970s and ’80s, as some industries grew smaller, others blossomed.
 Together with other locals throughout the nation, the Teamsters Union became the primary representative and labor voice for United Parcel Service workers.
 Today, Local 710’s tradition of proudly and boldly representing these members continues with its fortified UPS membership of more than 6,000 full- and part-time workers.

 In addition to UPS, Local 710 carried organizing successes into the 1990s and 2000s, bringing union representation and strong Teamster contract to workers in warehouses throughout the Chicago metropolitan area, as well as ramp workers, spotters, highway drivers and even more in the freight and transportation industries.

-Today, under the leadership of Trustee John T. Coli, Local 710 remains committed to protecting the rights and advantages of its 14,000 rank-and-file members.
+Today, under the leadership of the Executive Board, Local 710 remains committed to protecting the rights and advantages of its 12,000 rank-and-file members.
 For generations to come, Local 710 will be a leader in organized labor across Illinois, Indiana and Iowa, winning stronger contracts, settling more grievances and negotiating higher wages for countless working families.